 Driving Expression of Differentiation Genes

-SY-1425 (tamibarotene) is an oral first-in-class selective retinoic acid receptor alpha (RARα) agonist that is currently in a Phase 2 clinical trial to assess the efficacy and safety of SY-1425 as both a monotherapy and combination agent in genomically defined subsets of acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS) patients.
+SY-1425 (tamibarotene) is an oral first-in-class selective retinoic acid receptor alpha (RARα) agonist that is currently in a Phase 2 clinical trial to assess the efficacy and safety of SY-1425 in combination with standard-of-care and targeted therapies in genomically defined subsets of acute myeloid leukemia (AML) and myelodysplastic syndrome (MDS) patients.

 Beyond AML and MDS, we also discovered subsets of breast cancer patients with the RARA super-enhancer and have shown that it is predictive of response to SY-1425 in multiple preclinical models of breast cancer, including those resistant to treatment with standard-of-care therapies.
 Notably, the RARA super-enhancer is present across known subtypes of breast cancer.

 SY-1425 is approved in Japan as Amnolake® (tamibarotene) to treat relapsed/refractory acute promyelocytic leukemia (APL), a form of AML driven by a distinct alteration of the RARA gene, and has a well-established clinical efficacy and safety profile in these patients.
 We in-licensed SY-1425 to develop and commercialize it in North America and Europe for all cancers after discovering the RARA super-enhancer in subsets of AML, MDS and breast cancer patients.